For #WorldSoilDay, let us look at a movement revolving around soil health and issues on diversity and inclusion it faces.

 Kiss The Ground is a 2020 full-length documentary.
 Their website describes it as a film “that sheds light on an new, old approach to farming called “regenerative agriculture” that has the potential to balance our climate, replenish our vast water supplies, and feed the world”.
 I went into watching the film blind; I didn’t know about the directors or producers (besides assuming, correctly, that they were white) and I haven’t even watched a lot of movies of the narrator either.
 Nonetheless, I thought that the film might teach me more about regenerative agriculture.
 By the end of the film, I was left feeling fed-up at the hollow hope it offered.

 Before I share why I felt like this, I offer one good takeaway: the scientific explanations in the first half of the film.
 While with a sometimes monotonous tone, Woody Harrelson does a thorough job describing these ideas in an easily digestible manner for audiences unfamiliar with environmental science concepts.
-There is clever use of infographs to that are dynamic and most helpful for the visual learner.
+There’s clever use of infographs that are dynamic and most helpful for the visual learner.

 Yet aside from these environmental science segments, I almost stopped watching halfway through.
 Why?